Implicit Neural Representation for Multiuser Continuous Aperture Array Beamforming: INR-based Learning of Beamforming Function

-In this section, we employ an INR to learn the beamforming policy.
-We first analyze the PE property of the policy and implement the INR as a GNN to exploit it.
-We then relate the functional WMMSE algorithm to the conventional GNN update rule and, based on which, derive a new GNN update~equation.
+In this section, we develop an INR-based method to learn the beamforming policy, i.e., the mapping from the channel response function to the beamforming function.
+Our design is guided by the PE property of this policy and the iterative structure of the functional WMMSE algorithm.
+In the following, we first establish the PE property, then implement the INR as a GNN to exploit the PE property, and finally design a model-driven GNN update equation inspired by the WMMSE~iterations.